Contempfleury

 Artwork mounted with a pretty floral fabric mount.

-Nostalgic, romantic, floral, however you decide to categorise Laura Ashley fabric, their descriptions also describe the mood of my artwork.
-This is how I found myself doing a personal collaboration with her vintage fabrics for Contempfleury.
+Nostalgic, romantic, floral.
+However, you decide to categorise Laura Ashley’s fabric; their descriptions also describe the mood of my artwork.
+I found myself collaborating with her vintage fabrics for my brand of art, Contempfleury.
 Rather than apologising for yet another piece of art that, ‘sorry, is a little bit floral and pretty,’ I decided it was about time to join the many social movements that celebrate these Laura Ashley qualities like Cottagecore, Fairycore, Whimsicalcore and frame my art with it.
-Read on to see how I’m using vintage Laura Ashley fabric to complement and display my artwork.
+Read on to see how I use vintage Laura Ashley fabric to complement and display my artwork.

-I’m passionate about sharing resources and products that I personally use or recommend.
-In some instances I may earn a bit of money in return, with no additional cost to you of course!
+I’m passionate about sharing resources and products that I use or recommend.
+In some instances, I may earn a bit of money in return, with no additional cost to you!
 Read more about Affiliate Links.

 Laura Ashley fabric mounted artworks.

-The brand may have weathered a storm of challenges since the 1980s but vintage Laura Ashley fabrics and designs are having a revival thanks to the principles that define their brand, nostalgia, quality and craftsmanship.
+The brand may have weathered a storm of challenges since the 1980s, but vintage Laura Ashley fabrics and designs are reviving thanks to the principles that define their brand: nostalgia, quality and craftsmanship.

 Heritage Quality

-Laura Ashley made her first fabrics from her kitchen table with a small hand printing machine which harked back to simpler times when arts and crafts were celebrated and valued.
+Laura Ashley made her first fabrics from her kitchen table with a small hand-printing machine, which harked back to simpler times when arts and crafts were celebrated and valued.
 Laura and Bernard Ashley started their business with just £10, some screens, dye and a bucket load of passion.
 They made their first fabrics into napkins, table mats and tea towels.
-In the early years as the business expanded, from London to Wales, they never steered far from their values of craftsmanship and quality.
-As a result, they became a trusted British brand people would choose for their home, special occasions and even weddings.
+In the early years, as the business expanded from London to Wales, they never steered far from their values of craftsmanship and quality.
+As a result, they became a trusted British brand that people would choose for their homes, special occasions, and even weddings.

 Laura Ashley fabric mount with poppies and chrysanthemums.